Hydration: Are You Drinking Enough Water?

 That's all gimmick.

-You have have these apps inside your brain and nothing's gonna be better than that.
+You have these apps inside your brain, and nothing's going to be better than that.

 Gotta pee.